Charlotte Brontë: The Life of Charlotte Brontë

-Elizabeth Gaskell's biography The Life of Charlotte Brontë was published in 1857, and, though it omits certain details, remains a primary source of information about Charlotte and her family.
-It was an important step for a leading female novelist to write a biography of another, and Gaskell's approach was unusual in that, rather than analysing her subject's achievements, she concentrated on private details of Charlotte's life, emphasising those aspects that countered the accusations of "coarseness" that had been levelled at her writing.
+Elizabeth Gaskell's biography was published in 1857, and, though it omits certain details, remains a primary source of information about Charlotte and her family.
+It was an important step for a leading female novelist to write a biography of another, and Gaskell's approach was unusual in that, rather than analysing her subject's achievements, she concentrated on private details of Charlotte's life, sanitising those aspects that might have justified the accusations of "coarseness" levelled at her writing.
 The biography is frank in places, but omits details of Charlotte's love for Constantin Heger as being too much of an affront to contemporary morals and a likely source of distress to Charlotte's father, widower, and friends.
-Gaskell also provided a large amount of anecdotal and possibly inaccurate information about Patrick Brontë and other members of the family.
-In a letter to her publisher, Charlotte complains of Gaskell's tendency to depict her as weak and helpless, writing: "She seems determined that I shall be a sort of invalid.
-Why may I not be well like other people?"
-It has been argued that Gaskell's approach transferred the focus of attention away from the Brontë sisters' 'difficult' novels, and began a process of sanctification of their private lives.
+Gaskell also provided a large amount of anecdotal (and possibly inaccurate) information about Patrick Brontë and other members of the family, to which Patrick heartily objected.

 Religion

 The daughter of an Irish Anglican clergyman, Charlotte was herself an Anglican.
 In a letter to her publisher, she claims to "love the Church of England.
 Her Ministers indeed, I do not regard as infallible personages, I have seen too much of them for that – but to the Establishment, with all her faults – the profane Athanasian Creed excluded – I am sincerely attached."
 In spite of this, she attended a service in a Catholic church during her final year in Brussels, and took confession from the priest.
 She writes about this in a letter to Emily, asking her not to tell their father of the incident, and it appears later as an episode in Villette.